wuyang1002431655/tango_with_django_19/manuscript/chapter4-templates-static-media.md

 T> For further information about including static media you can read through the official [Django documentation on working with static files in templates](https://docs.djangoproject.com/en/1.9/howto/static-files/#staticfiles-in-templates).

 ## Serving Media {#section-templates-upload}
 Static media files can be considered files that don't change and are essential to your application.
-However, often you will have to store *media files* which are dynamic in nature, and are loaded into your database, by your users or administrators, and so they may change.
+However, often you will have to store *media files* which are dynamic in nature.
+These files can be uploaded by your users or administrators, and so they may change.
+As an example, a media file would be a user's profile picture.
+If you run an e-commerce website, a series of media files would be used as images for the different products that your online shop has.
-For example when a user uploads their profile picture, or if you have table of products where each product contains an image of the item.

 In order to serve media files successfully, we need to update Django project's settings.
 This section details what you need to add - [but we won't be fully testing it out until later](#chapter-ex) where we implement the functionality for users to upload profile pictures.